COPD: Dining Tips

-Limit foods with trans fat and saturated fat.
+Limit foods with trans fats and saturated fats.
 Examples are butter, lard, fried foods, cookies, crackers, pastries, hydrogenated vegetable oils, shortening, and fat and skin from meats.

-Select mono- and polyunsaturated fats such as canola, safflower, and corn oils.
-They don't contain cholesterol.
+Select monounsaturated and polyunsaturated fats such as canola, safflower, and corn oils.
+They don't have cholesterol.